 Furthermore, the population is heavily Orthodox Christian, which does not mix well with homosexuality.
 An overwhelming majority of Georgians are unfortunately fiercely against homosexuality.

-Gay Batumi: Where to Stay
+Gay Batumi: Hotels & Where to Stay

 I stayed at the Colosseum Marina Hotel in Batumi for the amazing views and high-quality amenities.
-Even with the amazing pools, large gym and beach views, my favorite part was the bountiful breakfast buffet.
+Even with the amazing pools, large gym, and beach views, my favorite part was the bountiful breakfast buffet.
 It was by far the best hotel meal I had while visiting Georgia.

-Secondly, many listings contain misleading information, especially on Airbnb in Batumi.
+Secondly, many listings contain misleading information, especially on apartment rentals in Batumi.
 Ask hosts specific and detailed questions before you book anything.
 This way you will know exactly what to expect.

 Batumi Gay Travel Experiences